-Students will be responsible for signing up for both their Eagle Time sessions daily and lunch period.
-However, the teacher has the authority to override a student's Eagle Time selection based upon need.
+A teacher has the authority to override a student's Eagle Time selection based upon need.
 Failure to register for Eagle Time or failure to report to Eagle Time will result in a class cut referral.

 Early Dismissal

 A written request from a parent/guardian must contain the following information: